microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

  ---------------------------------------

- The views used by the generic applications are generic views created by Microshare and hosted on the account **asset@microshare.io**.
+ The views used by the generic applications are generic views created by Microshare® and hosted on the account **asset@microshare.io**.

 These views are normally already shared with all accounts and you can find more information about this in the [view guide](../view-guide).